dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 You can group and classify **options** within an **option set** by using **option groups**.
 This way you can create a subset of options in an option set.
 The main purpose of this is to be able to filter huge option sets into smaller, related parts.

+Options that are grouped can be hidden or shown together in tracker and event capture through program rules.

 > **Note**
 >
 > You cannot change the **Option set** selected in an **Option group** once it has been created.